giprocida/Debezium-practical-examples/README.md

 * Docker Desktop installed

-### Overview: How Minikube and Kubernetes on Docker Desktop Work ###

-To use Avro-style messages instead of JSON, Avro can be configured one of two ways, in the Kafka Connect worker configuration or in the connector configuration.
-Using Avro in conjunction with the schema registry allows for much more compact messages.
-[Avro documentation](https://avro.apache.org/docs/1.11.1/specification/_print/#preamble).
-For example:
+### Core Concepts ###

+Before explaining how avro can be configured, let's clarify some important terminology and concepts.
+What is an Avro Schema?
+For example, take a look at the `cdc-schema.json`.
+It's the `Change Event Value Schema` for the `customers` table.
+The provided schema represents a nested Avro schema.
+Here's a breakdown of its structure:

+Top-level record (Envelope):

+* name: Envelope
+* namespace: dbserver1.inventory.customers
+* fields:
+* * before: It represents state of the record before an update.
+* * after: It represents the state of the record after an update.
+* * source: It contains metadata about the source of the data change, with fields like version, connector, name, ts_ms, snapshot, db, sequence, table, server_id, gtid, file, pos, row, thread, and query.
+* * op: A string representing the operation type (e.g., insert, update, delete).
+* * ts_ms: A timestamp representing when the operation occurred.
+* * transaction: This can be null or a nested record (block) with fields id, total_order, and data_collection_order.
+Nested record (Value):

+name: Value
+fields:
+id: An integer representing the ID of the customer.
+first_name: A string representing the first name of the customer.
+last_name: A string representing the last name of the customer.
+email: A string representing the email of the customer.
+Source record:

+name: Source
+namespace: io.debezium.connector.mysql
+fields: Various metadata fields as mentioned above.
+Transaction record (block):

+name: block
+namespace: event
+fields: id, total_order, and data_collection_order.
+This schema is typical for capturing change data capture (CDC) events, where each event captures the state before and after the change, along with metadata about the source and the nature of the change.

-Change Event Value Schema for the customers table (see the file called).
-It a nested avro schema blah blah blah.
+It a nested avro schema.
 Let s keep things simple.
 This is what a avro schema looks like:

 ```